IBM/detect-secrets-stream/docs/about-detect-secrets.md

    ae785e1..37be0f6  master -> master
 ```

-### How does this affect the current detect-secrets app?

-This does _not_ affect the current Github app in any way.
-Both services follow different flows and can be run concurrently without any issues.

 ### What is a pre-receive hook?

 Pre-receive hooks are designed to enforce rules before commits are pushed to a repository.
 They run tests to ensure commits meet repository or organization policy.